fedi-e2ee/public-key-directory-specification/Specification.md

 In order to canonicalize multi-part inputs to a hash function or signature algorithm, we will use the strategy from [PASETO's PAE()](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Common.md#pae-definition).

+> [!IMPORTANT]
+> **Security Property**: PAE encoding is injective—different inputs produce different outputs.
+This prevents signature
+> confusion attacks with multipart messages where the attacker slides bits from one part to another and retains a valid
+> signature for two distinct messages.

 To implement PreAuthEncode(), you first need a LE64() function that accepts an unsigned 64-bit integer and returns an octet sequence in little endian byte order.
 An example JavaScript function is included below: